MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-site-column-project-item-with-a-project-template-part-1.md

      Add these files directly to the SiteColumnProjectTemplate project; don't recreate the Field1, Features, or Package subfolders in the project.
 For more information about these files, see [Creating Item Templates and Project Templates for SharePoint Project Items](../sharepoint/creating-item-templates-and-project-templates-for-sharepoint-project-items.md).

-#### To configure how developers discover the project template in the new project dialog box
+#### To configure how developers discover the project template in the New Project dialog box

 1. In **Solution Explorer**, open the shortcut menu for the **SiteColumnProjectTemplate** project node, and then choose **Unload Project**.
 If you are prompted to save changes to any files, choose the **Yes** button.